Electricity sector in Estonia: Statistics

+Estonia's all-time peak consumption is 1591 MW (in 2021).

+In 2021 the electricity generated from renewable energy sources was 29.3 %, being 38% of the share of renewable energy in gross final energy consumption.

 Production

 Fossil fuels

 Oil-based fuels, including oil shale and fuel oils, accounted for about 80% of domestic production in 2016.
 There is also some natural gas capacity, but no coal generation.

 The largest power complex in the country, Narva Power Plants, consists of the world's two largest oil shale-fired thermal power plants.

-The complex generated about 95% of total power production in Estonia in 2007.
+The complex used to generate about 95% of total power production in Estonia in 2007.
+Falling to 86% in 2016 and 73% in 2018.

+Oil shale extracted by the state-owned Eesti Energia fell from 16.6 million tons in 2016 to 7.9 million tons in 2021.

+Renewables

+In October 2022 Estonia set a target date of 2030 to generate 100% electricity from renewables.

 Wind power

-Total installed wind power was 149 MW at end of 2010 and grew to 303 MW in 2014.
-In the end of 2010 the installed wind power equaled in average 3.2% of electricity use.
-The European average was 5.3%.
+Total installed wind power was 149 MW at end of 2010 and grew to 303 MW in 2014 and 329 MW in 2016.
+Record production of wind parks is 279 MW in 2014.

 Estonia has target of 14% (1.5 TWh) and total renewable electricity 1.9 TWh (17.6%).
 According to the national Energy Action Plan (2020) planned shares are onshore 9% and offshore 5%.
 The state energy company Eesti Energia was interested in offshore wind energy in 2008.

-Other renewables
+Other renewables and facilities

 The rest of Estonia's generation is from other renewable fuels.
 Wood-based fuels were the second largest source of power in 2016.
 The rest comes from waste and other biofuels, as well as a small amount of hydropower.

+A 26.5 MW / 53.1 MWh grid battery started operating in Auvere in February 2025.

+Nuclear

+According to the International Energy Agency's (IEA) 2023 Energy Policy Review for Estonia, the country is assessing the potential adoption of nuclear power into its energy portfolio, with a decision expected in 2024.
+This follows a 2020 Cabinet decision that led to the creation of the Nuclear Energy Program Implementing Organization (NEPIO), which is responsible for assessing the feasibility of nuclear energy.
+NEPIO is tasked with delivering a nuclear program framework by December 2023, supportive of Estonia's objectives to diversify its energy sources and reduce dependence on fossil fuels.
+If approved, the start of nuclear electricity production is anticipated for 2035, with the required investments anticipated to be sourced from the private sector.